kondrak/vkQuake2/README.md

 Overview
 ===
-This is the official Quake 2 code v3.21 with additional Vulkan renderer and mission packs included.
-The goal is to maintain as much compatibility as possible with the original game, so there are no fancy visual upgrades here - just pure, vanilla Quake 2 experience as we knew it back in 1997.
+This is the official Quake 2 code v3.21 with additional Vulkan renderer and both mission packs included.
+The goal of this project is to maintain as much compatibility as possible with the original game - just pure, vanilla Quake 2 experience as we knew it back in 1997.
 There are, however, a few notable differences that made the cut for various reasons:

 - world colors have been slightly upgraded - the game's original, darker look can be toggled with the `vk_postprocess` console command
 - on first launch, the game attempts to use Vulkan at 1920x1080 fullscreen resolution